Mihai Ralea: Early life and Poporanist beginnings

-Ralea's secular agenda was underscored when he joined the Romanian Freemasonry, which, historian Lucian Nastasă writes, implied a commitment to freethought and religious toleration.
+Ralea's later friend and disciple psycholinguist, Tatiana Slama-Cazacu, suggests that he was a "salon socialist" who came to rely on his anti-socialist father's fortune so as to maintain his Parisian lifestyle.
+For a while, he also managed a Romanian restaurant owned by the banker Aristide Blank.
+His secular agenda was underscored when he joined the Romanian Freemasonry, which, historian Lucian Nastasă writes, implied a commitment to freethought and religious toleration.
 By 1946, he was an 18° in the Chapter of Rose Croix.
-For a while, Ralea managed a Romanian restaurant owned by the banker Aristide Blank.
 He was part of a tight cell of Romanian students in letters or history, which also included Oțetea, Gheorghe Brătianu, and Alexandru Rosetti, who remained close friends over the decades.
 Suchianu and his sister Ioana, who were also studying in Paris, lived in the same boarding house as Ralea.